 The eISF, or electronic Investigator Site File, is the digital version of the paper-based investigator site file (ISF).
 It enables the collection in digital form of essential documents that demonstrate a clinical trial was conducted in accordance with Good Clinical Practice (GCP) guidelines, as well as regulatory and sponsor requirements.
 These documents include the protocol, informed consent forms, study reports, lab results, and other documentation related to the trial.

-Leads to this page The use of eISFs has several advantages over paper-based ISFs :
+The use of eISFs has several advantages over paper-based ISFs :

 • efficiency in document management